ArabaNyarkoa/LA558_Eunice_Amissah/index.md

 ### Assignment 2

   - [Assignment 2](Assignment2/Assign2.md) - I created a google sheet that shows basketball players, teams, states, and their championships won.
 I found and displayed the percentage of wins with a plot.
-I also created a map of Iowa Public School K-12 English Learners by District and Grade This took a look at the 2022-2023 Iowa Public School K-12 English Learners (EL) by District and Grade.
-I ended up using County names predominantly and some selected grades.
+Map 1 represents Iowa Public School K-12 English Learners(EL) by District and Grade for the years 2022-2023.
+County names and some selected grades were used for the map.
 Map 2 represents K-12 English Learners for selected grades in the State of Iowa, grouped on County basis.
 A excel file was used.

 ### Plot